 The Community Heroes of Tomorrow was added as an extension of the Community Hero program in 2017.
 It celebrates inspiring public-spirited individuals under age 25 from the Tampa Bay community who have a history of community service and volunteerism, and also have plans and ambitions to drive social change and make a positive future impact in the Tampa Bay community.

-Davis is the 12th Jesuit alumnus to earn the honor in the program's nine years.
+Davis is the 12th Jesuit alumnus to earn the honor in the program's eight years.
 Previous honorees include:

 Joe Capitano Sr. '56 (Nov.
 2, 2013)